learnbyexample/py_regular_expressions/interactive_exercises/README.md

 * Backticks are used in the question descriptions to highlight search and replace terms.
 * User input entered via **Pattern** and **Replace** boxes will always be treated as raw-strings.
 For this reason, raw-strings are used for the reference solutions as well.
-* These exercise questions have been adapted from my [Python re(gex)?](https://github.com/learnbyexample/py_regular_expressions) ebook (free to read online).
+* These exercise questions have been adapted from my [Python re(gex)?](https://github.com/learnbyexample/py_regular_expressions) ebook (free to read online and PDF/EPUB versions are currently free to download till 31-Dec-2021).
 See [Exercises.md](https://github.com/learnbyexample/py_regular_expressions/blob/master/exercises/Exercises.md) for all the exercise questions from this book.

 ## TODO